lichendust/toil/readme.md

 Use Ctrl+C to close it.

+Use the `-r` flag to specific a domain to replace with local paths.

+	toil -r https://lichendust.com path/to/files

+This will strip out the exact string from any pages Toil serves, a simple way to make links relative in locally served pages that otherwise contain fully qualified URLs.
+Useful for SSGs that don't have their own servers.

 ## Important Info

 Toil expects properly formatted HTML files with at least a `<head>` and `<body>`.
 It will insert its client-side hot-reload listener into the `<head>`.
 There must *be a head already for this to work*.
 Toil is not a smart server and will not solve any incompletely-formatted HTML documents for you.